PayneLab/cptac/README.md

 # CPTAC
-This project is intended to facilitate accessing and interacting with cancer data from the NIH.
-Currently, the datasets available are from a series of endometrial cancer studies as well as ovarian cancer studies.
-These cancer studies are downloadable via our Python package as native dataframe objects from the pandas package and can therefore be integrated very quickly and easily with other Python-based data analysis tools.
+This project is intended to facilitate accessing and interacting with cancer data from the NIH CPTAC consortium, which characterizes and studies the proteogenomic landscape of tumors.
+Currently, the datasets available are: endometrial cancer, ovarian cancer and colon cancer.
+These cancer studies are downloadable via our Python package as native dataframe objects and can therefore be integrated very quickly and easily with other Python-based data analysis tools.
 Follow our walkthrough tutorials for a basic cookbook of ways to use our system.

 Setup instructions can be found in <code>doc/setup.md</code>